<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 Step 1: Model Fine-Tuning

-With a domain-specific dataset in place, now the model can be customised.
-Start by initialising a pretrained Stable Diffusion model from Hugging Face Hub.
+With stable diffusion training datain place, the model can now be customised.
+Start by initialising a pre-trained Stable Diffusion model from Hugging Face Hub.

-Define key training hyperparametres including batch size, learning rate, and number of epochs.
-Generally start with smaller batches around 8 images to ensure loss stabilises smoothly initially.
+Define key training hyperparameters, including batch size, learning rate, and number of epochs.
+Generally, start with smaller batches around 8 images to ensure loss stabilises smoothly initially.
 Learning rates around 1e-6 work well, adjusted per batch size.
-Train for at least 10 epochs but monitor for overfitting.
+Train for at least 10 epochs, but monitor for overfitting.

 Using the Diffusers library, write a training loop that loads TFRecord data batches, passes them through the model forward pass, and then calculates and minimises loss.
 Track loss over time on a sample validation set to monitor convergence.
 Generate sample images periodically to visually inspect improvements.